Plugins for SDRuno

 FT8 FT8

 To ease tuning, the plugin is equipped with presets, where frequencies like 14075, 21075 KHz etc are listed.
-The plugin allows user manipulation of the preset list, so deleting and frequencies is supported.
+The plugin allows user manipulation of the preset list, so deleting and adding frequencies is supported.
 Contents of the list is obviously saved between invocations of the plugin.

 A plugin for one of the more interesting broadcasting schemes is the plugin for decoding DRM (Digital Radio Mondiale).
 As mentioned elsewhere, DRM is a scheme for transmitting digital radio on short and medium waves.